Enquiry

 You cannot effectively test the software without running it.
 Structural testing, also known as white-box testing, is necessary to detect and correct bugs and errors that arise during the pre-production stage of the software development process.

 At this stage, unit tests based on the structure of the software are performed using regression testing.
-In most cases, it is an automated process that works within the test automation framework to speed up the development process at this stage.
+In most cases, it is an automated process that works within the test automation framework to speed up the development process.

 Developers and QA engineers have full access to the software structure and data streams (data stream test), so they can track any changes (mutation test) in system behavior by comparing the results of tests with the results of previous iterations (control flow test).